 There's a new type of automated, cloud-based system for running operations within your service business or team.
-But how is it different to the old way with a PSA?
+But how is it different from the old way with a Professional Services Automation (PSA)?

 PSA software, which has been around for about 20 years, combines project management, timesheets, and billing, often with resource and utilization reporting, to give managers visibility into their business.
 The PSA category is plagued by a number of major shortcomings, which is why these products haven't seen widespread adoption in the market.